angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 It contains all data that is available on the book entity as well as de-normalized data for authors and tags which we can easily access and iterate over in the template.

-To achieve this we can build a new selector that implements this composition by re-using all previous mentioned selectors:
+To achieve this, we can build a new selector that implements this composition by re-using all previous mentioned selectors:

 ```ts
 export const getBookView = createSelector(